douglas86/ci-pp5-property/README.md

 - Once login we can push and release the code needed
 - By using two separate commands
-- We first we push to Heroku
+- We first push to Heroku

 ```
 heroku container:push web --app ci-pp5-property-v2-react --arg Dockerfile